Announcement: 2025 ModStatSAP Workshop

 - Gubbins, Simon – The Pirbright Institute, Transmission Biology

-- Guillaumin, Manon – INRAE Nantes, BIOEPAR
+- Guillaumin, Manon – INRAE, BIOEPAR

 - Hadley, Liza – University of Colorado Boulder / University of Cambridge, Department of Computer Science / Department of Veterinary Medicine